Challenges

 The challenge is that economic growth is often uneven and unequal, both socially and spatially.
 The European Commission has distinguished between two types of lagging regions.
 1)Low growth regions: These regions have not managed to converge to the EU average GDP per capita since 2000, and have performed particularly poorly since the financial crisis.
 This includes most of the less developed regions in Greece, Italy, Spain, and Portugal.
 2)Low income regions: These regions have a GDP per capita below 50% of the EU average.
 These are mostly located in central and eastern Europe, particularly in Bulgaria, Hungary, Poland, and Romania.

 How can policymakers ensure that everyone has access to safe and affordable housing, while also promoting economic growth?
-Some analysts believe that economic growth should be prioritized, even if this leads to increased inequality, as long as it raises the standard of living for everyone overall.
+Some analysts believe that economic growth should be prioritised, even if this leads to increased inequality, as long as it raises the standard of living for everyone overall.
 Others believe that social equity should be prioritized, as they believe that it is essential for sustainable long-run development.

 Policy and financing